XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BBH/README.md

 # Overview

-Here lies the binary black hole initial data solver and diagnostic codes.
+Here lies the binary black hole initial data solver and diagnostic code.
 The initial data is constructed using maximal slicing with a flat spacial metric.
-Therefore, the dimensionless spins of the black holes are limited to approximately `[-0.85, 0.85]`.
+Therefore, the dimensionless spins of the black holes are limited to approximately `[-0.84, 0.84]`.
 The v2 code is a vast improvement over the v1 code as it uses super-imposed BH solutions to initialize the binary instead of building the binary from flat space.
 When comparing to FUKAv1, generating equal-mass non-rotating
 ID is roughly `>4x` faster due to the reduced number of stages.
-When comparing to FUKAv1, generating arbitrary spin and unequal mass, the cost savings is roughly `(4 + N)x` faster where N is, in the case of FUKAv1, the number of iterative solutions needed to acheive a given mass ratio and spin.
+When comparing to FUKAv1, generating arbitrary spin and unequal mass, the cost savings is roughly `(4 + N)x` faster where N is, in the case of FUKAv1, the number of iterative solutions needed to achieve a given mass ratio and spin.

 Note: